hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 python3 clean_data.py
 ```
 #### 2. get_locations.py
-- load restaurants collection from Atlas
+- loads restaurants collection from Atlas
-- get geopy's response to city
+- gets geopy's response to city
-- find lattitude and longitude for each restaurant
+- finds lattitude and longitude for each restaurant

 The OpenStreetMap server sometimes returned Error 429: Too many requests.
 So to prevent this error I added a sleep timer between every request set to one second.
 The timer could be deleted/lowered to speed up the process with a possibility, that the server would return an error.

 ```